 Create Your Own Best of….List

-The most obvious idea is to pick your favorite food and start hunting down all the offerings.
-This activity works close to home, in far flung places and simply added to any existing itinerary.
+Creating your own “Best of… List” can be fun anywhere.
+It works close to home, or in far flung places.
+Choose your favorite food, or a local specialty and hunt down your favorites.
 Make a game of it and do an unofficial rating of each place.
 I think you will be surprised by places you never knew existed right down the street.

 Best Ice Cream